Fences

 Disputes

-The City of Hobart do not become involved in neighbour disputes regarding side and rear fences.
+The City of Hobart does not become involved in neighbour disputes regarding side and rear fences.
 If you cannot come to an agreement with your neighbour, you may need to obtain independent legal advice or Legal Aid.
 For more information, view Legal Aid's boundary fences fact sheet.